 Small Shining Light Watermelon Citrullus lanatus 80 – 90 days A standout in our gardens in 2016!
 This Russian heirloom was introduced to north America only in 1991.
 Round fruits 8 to 12 inches in diameter.
 Thin dark green rinds, bright red, sweet flesh.
 Adapted to northern, short-season climates.
 Keeps well after harvest.

-Burpee’s Butterbush Winter Squash C. moschata 90 days Butternut squash are the BEST squash!
+Burpee’s Butterbush Winter Squash C. moschata 90 days.
+Butternut squash are the BEST squash!
 Hands down!
 But they can be long to mature in northern zones.
 Burpee’s short-season maturity is a solution for those who love butternuts but have trouble getting mature fruits in a short season.
 Space-saving compact habit is ideal for those lacking space.
 Dependable, reliable and sweeter than most others.
 Deep orange flesh like a sweet potato.
 Stores well, but not as well as Waltham Butternut.

 Green Hubbard Winter Squash 100+ days to maturity.
 Large fruits weighing in from 8 to 12 pounds.
 Flesh is yellow-orange, dense and creamy.
 Superb storage quality, keeping easily until Spring under good conditions.
 Native to North America.

 Uncle David’s Dakota Dessert Winter Squash C. maxima 95 days.
 A buttercup type winter squash developed by farmer breeder David Podoll in North Dakota by selecting over decades for superior fruit.
 Selected for good colour, sweet taste, vigour and hardiness under northern growing conditions.
 Very thick walled fruit with small seed cavities.
 Vining habit.

-Waltham Butternut Winter Squash C. moschata 100 days.
+Waltham Butternut Winter Squash Cucurbita moschata 100 days from transplant.
 A popular & long-keeping variety originally bred in Waltham, Massachusetts in the late 1960’s.
 Large, uniform 4-5 pound fruits are hard, finely-textured and flavourful.
 An old standby for dependable winter squash.